 Tip 5: Access Control

-You may also need to assign the roles for those who have access to patients’ data.
-This may require additional configuration of the system according to the roles performed by nurses, billing specialists, or physicians.
+You may also need to assign the roles for those who have access to patient’s data.
+This may require additional system configuration according to the roles performed by nurses, billing specialists, or physicians.
 These manipulations include the type of information to be accessed.
-It’s important to assign the correct roles to the staff and distribute the access permissions for these roles correctly, taking into account the information each person needs to know to perform their duties effectively.
+It’s important to assign the correct roles to the staff and distribute the access permissions for these roles correctly, considering the information each person needs to know to perform their duties effectively.
 This is a complex process because the tasks and responsibilities of employees often overlap.
 Therefore, setting up the systems in small healthcare facilities requires a lot of effort and time.

 Tip 6: Control of Physical Access

 Providing security to information is important, but physical access to computers should be controlled as well.
 EHR systems must be protected from unauthorized access.
 Sometimes devices having EHR information are lost or stolen.
 This results in unauthorized access and data breach.
-According to the report of the Office for Civil Rights, 50% of the cases of data loss result from losing devices (handhelds, hard drives, backup tapes, desktop computers, network servers) and portable storage media (CDs, DVDs, flash drives, etc.).
+According to the Office for Civil Rights report, 50% of the cases of data loss result from losing devices (handhelds, hard drives, backup tapes, desktop computers, network servers) and portable storage media (CDs, DVDs, flash drives, etc.).
 Therefore, it’s important to lower the chances that devices or portable media may be lost or stolen.

 One of the possible measures to do so is to secure devices in locked rooms, effectively manage keys, and restrict the ability of personnel to remove devices from secure rooms.
 The server that contains confidential information should also be stored in a secure area and locked.
 When searching for an appropriate location for a server, you should take into account the following factors: